astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 ## Overview

-Starting in Astronomer Enterprise v0.25, you can use an external [Network File System (NFS) Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) to deploy DAGs to an Airflow environment.
+Starting in Astronomer Enterprise v0.25, you can use an external [Network File System (NFS) Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) to deploy DAGs to an Airflow Deployment on Astronomer.

 Unlike [deploying DAGs via the Astronomer CLI](/docs/enterprise/v0.25/deploy/deploy-cli.), deploying DAGs to an NFS volume does not require rebuilding a Docker image and thus restarting the underlying Airflow service.
 When a DAG is added to an NFS volume, it automatically appears in the Airflow UI without requiring additional action or causing downtime.